 EM MAFIC MELANIC SOILS

-Mafic Melanic Soils occur in soil materials weathered from ultrabasic, basic or intermediate igneous rocks or tuffs.
-They have relatively high proportions of dark-coloured magnesium- and iron-rich (mafic) silicate minerals.
+Mafic Melanic Soils occur in soil materials weathered from mafic and ultramafic rocks or tuffs (but not tuffaceous greywacke).
+They have relatively high proportions of dark-coloured magnesium- and iron-rich silicate minerals.

-EMG Mafic Melanic Soils that have, in some part of the B horizon to
+EMG Mafic Melanic Soils that have, in some part of the B or BC horizon, to

 60 cm from the mineral soil surface, either

-5% (by volume) or more gravel that consist mainly of ultramafic rocks, or
+5% (by volume) or more coarse rock fragments that consist mainly of ultramafic rocks, or

-have an exchangeable calcium/magnesium ratio of 0.2 or less and exchangeable magnesium of 1.5 cmol/kg or more.
+have an exchangeable calcium/magnesium molar ratio of 0.2 or less, and exchangeable magnesium of 1.5 cmolc/kg or more.

 Magnesic Mafic Melanic Soils